dotmh/ghostline/README.md

 npm i @ghostline/bundle-base
 ```

-You can then use them by including the individual plugins from the bundle, for example for `Ghostline-base`
+You can then use them by including the individual plugins from the bundle, for example for `ghostline/bundle-base`

 ```javascript
 const {handlebarContents} = require('@ghostline/bundle-base');